 “We want women and girls of all ages to see beauty as a source of confidence, not anxiety… We’re on a mission to help the next generation of women develop a positive relationship with the way they look — helping them raise their self-esteem and realize their full potential.”

 Since their first video that went viral, Dove has produced a series of inspirational ads.
-In 2013 the company focused on “Real Beauty Sketches” where “each woman is the subject of two portraits drawn by FBI-trained forensic artist Gil Zamora: one based on her own description, and the other using a stranger’s observations.”
+In 2013 the company focused on “” where “each woman is the subject of two portraits drawn by FBI-trained forensic artist Gil Zamora: one based on her own description, and the other using a stranger’s observations.”
 The result is that when both portraits are put side-by-side, the woman is astonished by how other people find her more beautiful than she finds herself.